sensu/sensu-docs/content/sensu-go/5.10/guides/reduce-alert-fatigue.md

   ttl: 0
 {{< /highlight >}}

 You'll notice that under the `metadata` scope we've added some annotations.
 For our filter asset to work the way that our interactively created filter does, these annotations are necessary.
+Let's discuss those annotations briefly.

+The annotations in our check definition are doing several things:

+1. `fatigue_check/occurrences`: This tells the filter on which occurrence we're going to send the even through for further processing
+2. `fatigue_check/interval`: This value (in seconds) tells the filter at what interval to allow additional events to be processed
+3. `fatigue_check/allow_resolution`: Determines if a `resolve` event will be passed through to the filter.

 For more information on configuring these values, see the [filter asset README][fatigue-check-configuration].
 Now let's assign our newly minted filter to a handler.

 #### Assigning the filter to a handler